-In 1932, sociologist Dr. Mildred Parten Newhall conducted a series of studies for her dissertation and developed a system for classifying the stages of a child’s play that are crucial for your child’s social development.
+In 1932, sociologist Dr. Mildred Parten Newhall conducted a series of studies for her dissertationiXA detailed documentation of an original research conducted by a person on a specific topic. and developed a system for classifying the stages of a child’s play that are crucial for your child’s social development.

 According to Parten, there are six stages of social play that a child goes through, starting right from birth.
 As they experience each stage, they develop the social skills required to play with other children (1).

 Onlooker play is one of the six stages.
 It is when a child watches and observes other children playing but does not participate in the play.
+They prefer being a viewer or a watcher of the games other children play.
 This stage is essential as the child observes and learns from their surroundings.
 It is generally considered a preparatory phase for children to learn social interaction skills.